omarhanydev/the-daily-news/README.md

 ## Features

+- A simple and good user interface and mobile responsive
+- Auto save search filters in local storage and load them when the page is reloaded
 - Adapter for every news source
 - Real-time search with debounce for better performance and less api requests
 - Filtering options: